weaveworks/weave/site/using-weave/application-isolation.md

     host2$ eval $(weave env)
 ~~~

-This delegates the entire 10.2.0.0/16 subnet to Weave, and instructs
+This delegates the entire 10.2.0.0/16 subnet to Weave Net, and instructs
 it to allocate from 10.2.1.0/24 within that, if a specific subnet is not
 specified.